- The error code 43 in Windows 11 is caused when either the device or its driver crashes or fails to respond.

 - Once done, restart the computer for the changes to come into effect.

 If the computer is allowed to turn off a device, it might lead to issues when restarting and cause the Windows 11 error code 43.
-So, it’s best that you disable the feature.
+So, you should disable the feature.

 These are all the ways you can fix the error and get the malfunctioning device up and running.
-In case none of the methods listed here work, you are left with no option but to reset Windows 11 to its factory settings.
+If none of the methods listed here work, you may reset Windows 11 to its factory settings.

 Tell us which fix worked for you in the comments section below.